-The Jan Shrem and Maria Manetti Shrem Museum of Art, currently under construction on Alumni Lane at Old Davis Road (near the university welcome center), will include the collection formerly housed in the Richard L. Nelson Gallery, along with works by UC Davis faculty and alumni.
-It is scheduled to open Nov.
-13, 2016; for additional information phone (530) 752-8500.
+The Jan Shrem and Maria Manetti Shrem Museum of Art, recently opened on Old Davis Road at Alumni Lane (near the university welcome center), includes the collection formerly housed in the Richard L. Nelson Gallery, along with works by UC Davis faculty and alumni.
+Phone (530) 752-8500.

 The Davis Farmers Market is held Saturday mornings 8-1, year-round.
-On Wednesdays from 4:30-8:30, late March through late October, a festival atmosphere prevails at “Picnic in the Park.”
+On Wednesdays from 4:30-8:30, mid-March to late October, a festival atmosphere prevails at “Picnic in the Park.”
 The event features international food vendors, a wine and beer garden, live performances from local musicians, a carousel, a portable fountain and play areas for children.
 To get to the market from I-80, take the Downtown Davis exit to Richards Boulevard, turn left on 1st Street, then turn right on C Street; the market is between 4th and 5th streets.

 Visitor Centers Davis Chamber of Commerce 604 Third St. Davis, CA 95616.
 Phone:(530)756-5160